Lady Evelyn River Loop

 Within 15 minutes we came to our first portage of the trip and, as we would inevitably discover, the easiest one.
 It was over a nice road that bypasses the Mattawapika Dam.
 The dam was originally built in 1925 for hydroelectric purposes and raised the water levels 20 to 30 feet for Lady Evelyn, Willow Island, Sucker Gut and Hobart Lakes.
 It has had an environmental impact on the area, not to mention a negative influence on several First Nations heritage sites.

 We shared the road with a man in a truck pulling a trailer.
 He was shuttling motorboats past the dam.
-Once above the dam, we continued up the Montreal River and made our way toward the open waters of Lady Evelyn Lake.
+Once above the dam, we continued up the Lady Evelyn River and made our way toward the open waters of Lady Evelyn Lake.

 We were lucky because the wind was negligible and paddling was relatively easy despite the motorboats whipping by, creating large wakes.
 Most boaters were considerate and slowed to minimize the wake for us humble canoeists, but every once in a while a special kind of person would fly by at top speed and create a mini tsunami.
 It's at moments like these that I remind myself to believe in karma.
 One day, those speed freaks will get their just desserts! (insert maniacal laughter here)